NivOridocs/burning/README.md

 </br>

-Where each `*.json` file shall look something like this:
+Where each `*.json` file shall look something like this (comments are for illustration only, remove them in actual JSON):

 <details>
 <summary>Expand</summary>